ROHIT1005/Leaf-Recognition-using-Tensorflow/README.md

     --trained_checkpoint_prefix training/model.ckpt-1090 \
     --output_directory leaf_graph

-   A frozen_graph.pb generated inside the leaf_graph directory is to be used in the Detection.ipynb file The test_images folder should contain the neccessary images on which image processing is to be done.
+   A frozen_inference_graph.pb generated inside the leaf_graph directory is to be used in the Detection.ipynb file The test_images folder should contain the neccessary images on which image processing is to be done.

   NOTE: I've provided the leaf_graph folder based on my training and my images; if you are unable to create your own model; use         this